2017 CrossFit Games: Doping Violations

 Ricky Garard, who was placed third in the men's competition, tested positive for two performance enhancement drugs, testolone and endurobol, after the Games were complete.
 Garard was disqualified, his podium ranking removed, and lost his $76,000 winnings.
 As the Games had already concluded, all his finishes were simply voided with all other competitors moving up one position in the final standings.
 However, the event points were not redistributed, but the prize money was.
 Patrick Vellner replaced Garard as the third-place finisher.
-Garard who was named "Rookie of the Year" also had that that honor removed, although Jamie Simmons who was the next most successful rookie was not officially recognised.
+Garard who was named "Rookie of the Year" also had that honor removed, although Jamie Simmons who was the next most successful rookie was not officially recognised.